Ionic-Li/RemoteLocation/README.md

 # RemoteLocation
-Used to send the GPS location of the bike to the smart watch, the main board is Arduino UNO
+Used to send the GPS location of the bike to the smart watch, the main board is Arduino UNO.
+The list of other modules:
+	MPU6050(gyro), E32-TTL-100(wireless serial), LED, 9V battery, HMC5883L(GPS serial)